DrakirL/DrakirL.github.io/p10/class/cleric.md

 A creature takes Radiant or Infernal damage (your choice) equal to 1d10 + your Level on a failed Save, or half as much on a success.

 ### Level 1: Cleric Subclass
-You choose a Cleric Subclass and gain its Level 1 Features.
+You choose a Cleric Subclass and gain its Level 1 Features. <br>
+Your subclass comes with a list of Domain Spells?

 ### Level 2: Holy Order
 Choose one of the following benefits:
 <br><br>
 **Crusader** <br>
-You gain Proficiency with ALL weapons. <br>
+Add 2 Skill Points to your Martial Skill. <br>
-You gain Training with Heavy Armor and Large Shields.
+You gain Proficiency with Advanced Melee Weapons, Advanced Ranged Weapons, Heavy Armor, and Large Shields.
 <br><br>
 **Herald** <br>
-Learn additional Spells?
-Extra proficiencies?
-Both?
-Something else? <br>
+Add 2 Skill Points to your Magic Skill. <br>
 You can use *Channel Divinity* as a Spell Slot with a Rank equal to half your Level?
+<br><br>
+**Mentor/Preacher?** <br>
+You gain 6?
+Skill Points to spend. <br>
+You gain one Training of your choice.
+(PHRASING?)

 ### Level 2: Divine Wrath/Blessed Strike?
 When you deal damage to one or more creatures with an attack or Spell, you can deal an additional 1d8 damage to one of those creatures. <br>